Last Updated on

 Absence of Documented Procedure

 The success of a great lubrication program mostly relies on the people doing the work.
 For its utmost success, it needs to be done by someone with sheer perfection.
 But what we see today is the lack of experience in the technicians, this is because a lot of the experienced ones are retiring from the job raising a great concern.
-So the personal work experience and knowledge of this particular job are also getting eloped following the retirement of this personnel.
+So the personal work experience and knowledge of this particular job are also getting eloped following the retirement of these personnel.
 As a result, this has become one of the most common lubrication problems.

 It is noticed that some plants have appointed their lube-technician position to one person for years!
-These experts have mastered their domains and know each and every bit of details of the machines; however; it is also important to create a legacy of this commitment and knowledge to the following generation of lube-tech professionals.
+These experts have mastered their domains and know every bit of detail of the machines; however; it is also important to create a legacy of this commitment and knowledge to the following generation of lube-tech professionals.
 But sadly this legacy is not been created due to the lack of proper procedure and their documentation.
 So it steeps the learning curve and results in difficulties for lube-technicians and eventually the lubrication process.

 To reduce the blow and get the same perfection from the new personnel, documented procedures along with practical supervision is needed.